SPARQL-Environment/SPARQL-Environment/configs/README.md

 - Currently plugins are not "downloaded" when a config file is imported.
 Please inform your users which plugins they will need to download and from where.
 - SPARQL Endpoints must be the exact URL from which you can add "?query=SELECT..." if you have fancy mapping or other url redirects, please take that into account.
 - Prefixes need to include the colon.

+### In the Future

+We would like to create a database of config files and plugins from which users can peruse.
+If you are an early adopter (and if you're reading this you are) we would love it if you'd check back here to stay up to date.